AnnSchmid/AnnSchmid/README.md

 # 👋 Hi, I'm Annalena Schmid

-I’m an **Electronics Engineer** passionate about embedded systems, PCB design, and hardware/software integration.
+I’m an **Electronics Engineering Student** passionate about embedded systems, PCB design, and hardware/software integration.
 I enjoy turning ideas into working prototypes — from schematics and PCB layout to firmware and testing.

 ---